mbhaskar1/ML-Coursera/README.md

 **support_vector_machine.ipynb:** An implementation of the support vector machine algorithm taught in the course using cvxopt to solve the Quadratic Programming problem.
 Implements standard linear kernel and polynomial kernel for non-linearly separable cases.

 **k_means.ipynb:** An implementation of the k-means clustering algorithm taught in the course using blobs for data and repeated trials to avoid local optima.

+**pca.ipynb:** An implementation of the principal component analysis algorithm tuaght in the course.
+Uses blobs for data, does preprocessing step, shows visualizations of data in 3D and reduced data in 2D, and shows percentage of variance retained.